 B. Registration and Bios

-All speakers and moderators must provide a brief bio, 250 words or less, with your photo inserted into a ONE PAGE DOCUMENT.
-Please label your bio document using LAST NAME FIRST Example: Smith_Bruce
+All speakers and moderators must provide a brief bio, 250 words or less, with your photo which should be a separate document from your bio. .
+Please label your bio document using LAST NAME, FIRST

 C. Session WRITTEN MATERIALS

 Additionally, speakers can choose to use PowerPoints presentations.
 IF your panel is using PowerPoints, we ask that you provide one deck on slides in the order they will be presented.
-Typically speakers provide those slides directly to the moderator and then the moderator sends us one deck.
-The slides are due to EBA by March 30th.
+Typically, speakers provide those slides directly to the moderator and then the moderator sends us one deck.
+The slides are due to EBA by April 30.